cyberwahid01/1-azure-resource-setup/README.md

 </p>

 <h1>Microsoft Azure Introduction 🪟 - Creating and Using a Resource</h1>
-This section outlines the process of Getting Established in Azure, Creating and Using Resources.<br />
+This section outlines the process of Getting Established in Azure, Creating and Using Resources.<br /> (Link Back to Main Project Contents Page is at the Bottom of this Repo)

 <h2>Environments and Technologies Used</h2>